 PHD STUDENTSHIPS AVAILABLE

-EPSRC Centre for Doctoral Training in High-performance Embedded and Distributed Systems: If you are interested in doing a PhD under my supervision in the area of model predictive control and optimization of computing systems or cyber-physical systems, please go to the HiPEDS applications page for details on how to apply for a position and studentship.
+If you are interested in doing a PhD under my supervision in the general area of model predictive control and optimization, please contact me with your CV, transcript of academic records and a personal statement.
+We have a number of open studentships available that can be tailored to areas of mutual interest.
 I am particularly looking for an outstanding student interested in a project that is in collaboration with Mathworks, the creators of Matlab and Simulink.

 ECC 2016 Tutorial Session on Embedded Optimization: Presentations can be downloaded here.